twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt12-14-burdened-khandha%zh.rst

 **According to the translator— Ven.
 Uttamo's words, this is strictly for free distribution only, as a gift of Dhamma—Dhamma Dāna.
 You may re-format, reprint, translate, and redistribute this work in any medium.**

 ..
+  2020-06-15 rev. old:
+  ----

+  Therefore, don’t pray for the khandha.
+If you’re taking the khandha as very good and you don’t want to be freed from it.

+  Only you know about its evils, and want to be freed form it (; proofread by nanda & bhante
+  ----
   12-02 rev. proofread by bhante
   2019-05-01  create rst; post on